sriyogesh94/dcos-docs/1.10/installing/custom/configuration/index.md

 The DC/OS configuration parameters are specified in YAML format in a config.yaml file.
 This file is stored on your [bootstrap node](/docs/1.10/installing/custom/system-requirements/#bootstrap-node) and is used during DC/OS installation to generate a customized DC/OS build.

+**Important:** If you want to modify the configuration file after installation, you must follow the [DC/OS upgrade process](/docs/1.10/installing/upgrading/).

 # Format

 ## Key-value pairs